Brockenhurst College: Campus

 The LRC was originally the college main hall and is now the main study area for students at Brock.
-The LRC has a small library containing a wide selection of course books and relevant course DVDs and CDs, as well as a wide selection of magazines from the NME to The Economist.
-As well as this on the top floor is an ILT Suite.
+The LRC has a small library containing course books and course DVDs and CDs, as well as a selection of magazines.
+As well as this on the top floor is an Information Learning Technology Suite.
 In this building there is also reprographics and private study rooms.